Dear Future Body Positive Movement Leaders,

-Whether you have a private practice or work in a treatment center, you’re working hard to fight negative body image and the life-threatening consequences it causes.
+Whether you have a private practice or work in a treatment, fitness, or medical center, you’re working hard to fight negative body image and the life-threatening consequences it causes.
 You’re seeing results in some of your clients.
 Others are letting go of their disordered behaviors, but are hanging onto the edge of recovery by their fingernails.

-We invite you to attend our Be Body Positive Professional Training in Berkeley, California on May 12th and 13th, where we will not only teach you how to use our Be Body Positive Model’s five core Competencies in your work with clients, but where you will also have the opportunity to attend to your own relationship with your body.
+We invite you to attend one of our upcoming Regional Be Body Positive Facilitator Trainings, where we will not only teach you how to use our Be Body Positive Model’s five core Competencies in your work with clients, but where you will also have the opportunity to attend to your own relationship with your body.

 For more than two decades, The Body Positive has been changing lives by helping people embrace their beautifully “flawed” human selves, practice sustainable self-care, and use their freed up energy to live full and purposeful lives.

-At the Be Body Positive retreat, we will put the simple yet profound curriculum we use to change lives (researched at both Stanford and Cornell Universities) in your hands so you can do the same for your clients—and yourself.
+At our trainings, we will put the simple yet profound curriculum we use to change lives in your hands so you can do the same for your clients—and yourself.

 “Until taking The Body Positive training, I admit that as a clinician I felt defeated by many of my clients’ unrelenting body-hating attitudes.
 This training transformed how I work with clients and their body image challenges.
 I regularly use The Body Positive’s five core Competencies in Body Image groups now.
 The Body Positive has inspired me to embrace my body and to model that for my own children and my clients.
 I wish I’d taken a Body Positive workshop when I was kid!”

 Challenge 1: Helping clients improve their body image after recovering from their eating-disordered behaviors so they can truly see and experience their authentic beauty (including transgendered and non-binary clients who may feel betrayed by their bodies).